HeardLibrary/linked-data/vanderbot/README.md

 The script [acquire_wikidata_metadata.py](acquire_wikidata_metadata.py), downloads existing data from Wikidata into a CSV file that is compatible with the format required by VanderBot.
 It requires the same JSON configuration file as the conversion script above -- the two scripts are designed to work together.
 See [this page](acquire_wikidata.md) for details.

 Another utility, [count_entities.py](../json_schema/count_entities.py), can be used to count the use of properties in statements made about a defined set of items, or to determine the most common values for particular properties used in statements about those items.
+For more information about using this script, see the [script usage page](count_entities.md) for details.

 # Script details